 There is an array of private primary schools

-and high schools aside from government schools in each area of Gauteng.
+and high schools aside from government schools in Gauteng.
 Private schools with small classes create an intimate environment where children may have the advantage of being exposed to additional learning material and experiences.
 Different primary and high schools follow different curricula,

 either the prescribed CAPS curriculum, the Montessori approach, blended learning, may involve technology based classes and usually offer extra mural activities.

 Is your child struggling to cope in a mainstream school?
 We have seen a rise in alternative methods of schooling